Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 Regardless, it seems to help us justify keeping the NN nimble.

 #### EMBEDDING_DIM
 In my code, I've used [gensim](https://radimrehurek.com/gensim/) to download pre-trained word embeddings.
 But  beware, not all pre-trained embeddings have the same number of dimensions.
-This variables defines the size of the embeddings used.

-**Please note, if you use embeddings other than `glove-wiki-gigaword-300` you will need to change this variable to match.**
+This variables defines the size of the embeddings used.  **Please note, if you use embeddings other than `glove-wiki-gigaword-300` you will need to change this variable to match.**

 #### VALIDATION_SPLIT
-A helper function in Keras will split our into a `test` and `validation`.
+A helper function in Keras will split our data into a `test` and `validation`.
 This percentage represents how much of the data to hold back for validation.

 #### Code: Load Embeddings
 ```python